 - What are the signs of nursing home abuse?

 - When should I contact a Seattle nursing home lawyer?

 Nursing home abuse is a crime, and the person committing abuse must be held accountable for their actions.
 Victims of abuse and their loved ones may file civil lawsuits on top of criminal charges.
 These civil actions provide important recourse for a victim by compensating for the pain, suffering, and other damages associated with the experience.
 If your loved one has been a victim of nursing home abuse, contact our injury lawyers at Colburn Law.
 Let us help you hold the guilty party responsible.
-We offer our services on a contingency-fee basis, which means you’ll only owe a fee for our services if we win a settlement or court judgement.
+We offer our services on a contingency-fee-basis, which means you’ll only owe a fee for our services if we win a settlement or court judgment.

 Washington Laws for Elder Abuse and Neglect

 Washington State Legislature Chapter 74.34.021 outlines the state’s laws for abuse of vulnerable adults.
 The state imposes laws for the protection of “frail elders and vulnerable adults,” as well as rules for how nursing homes must respond to and report incidents.
 The law defines “vulnerable adults” as those over the age of 60 with physical, mental, or functional inabilities to care for themselves.
 “Vulnerable adults” can also refer to younger people with developmental disabilities who live with adult family members, in nursing facilities, or receive in-home care.